 recommended gym lighting.
 According to

 found in warehouses, factories and gyms.
-It's an indoor light. if you go to
+It's an indoor light.

 Some light suggestions based on gym areas:

 The exterior lights are responsible for attracting new customers to your gym.
 When choosing exterior lighting, the one thing to consider most is the durability.
 Endeavour to pick those built to withstand wet/damp conditions.
 This is because the light fixtures are functionally built to resist outdoor elements such as wind, rain and high temperature.